 - Completing and submitting all required documentation for your workers’ compensation claim

-- Meeting specific deadlines regarding the submission of paperwork, notifying involved parties
+- Meeting specific deadlines regarding the submission of paperwork and notifying involved parties

 - Representing you at any and all hearings that become necessary during your case